sharetribe/sharetribe/README.md

 ```

-* Go to the marketplace you created (your\_chosen\_subdomain\_here.yourdomain.com or your\_chosen\_subdomain_here.lvh.me:3000) and register as a user.
-The first registered user will be automatically made as an admin in that community.
+* Go to the marketplace you created (your\_chosen\_subdomain\_here.yourdomain.com or your\_chosen\_subdomain_here.lvh.me:3000) and sign up as a new user.
+The first registered user will automatically become an administrator of that marketplace.

 Congrats!
-You should be now able to access your marketplace.
+You should be now able to access your marketplace and modify it from the admin area.

 See also: